kylerove/pediatricurologybook/_chapters/05-35_foreskin-anomalies.md

 On the other hand, Rod _et al_ highlights the importance of reducing the inner prepuce in length and circumference to avoid an unesthetic appearance.
 They also described the importance of removing the subcutaneous tissue of the inner prepuce to reduce the probability of local lymphedema.{% cite rod2013a --file 05-35 %}

 The ventral V plasty is a combined technique where a V shaped incision is performed in the ventral inner preputial layer.
-This preputial layer will be leaved in place to be interposed and facilitate the skin closure in the ventral part of the shaft (([Figure 1](#figure-1){:.figure-link}2](#figure-12){:.figure-link}).{% cite shalaby2021a --file 05-35 %}
+This preputial layer will be leaved in place to be interposed and facilitate the skin closure in the ventral part of the shaft ([Figure 12](#figure-12){:.figure-link}).{% cite shalaby2021a --file 05-35 %}

 ![Figure 12]({{ site.url }}{{ site.baseurl }}/assets/figures/figure-35-12.png){:.float-start .img-fluid}
 **Figure 12**{:#figure-12}{:.figure-number} Ventral V plasty in an older patient with a severe ventral skin deficiency.